receptron/SlashGPT/README.md

   }
 ```

-2. REST calls
+### 2. REST calls

-Use this method to call REST API (equivalent to ChatGPT's plugin system).
+Use this method to call REST APIs (equivalent to ChatGPT's plugin system).

-  *url* (string, required): Python-style format string, which references to function arguments.
+- *url* (string, required): Python-style format string, which references to function arguments.
-  *method* (string, optional): Specify "POST" if we need to use HTTP-POST.
+- *method* (string, optional): Specify "POST" if we need to use HTTP-POST.
 The body will contain a JSON representation of function parameters.

 Here is an example (currency).